 If the story ended there, this could be counted as simply another tall tale of buried treasure…but it doesn’t!

 In the early 1900s, an English guinea was found in a field once owned by Rankin.
 A 1908 article in The York Daily provides the details.

 Several years ago, while plowing in a field west of the railroad at Loucks Mill, a laborer saw a small disc lying on the ground and picking it up saw that it was a coin, but was unable to tell of what value.
 He took the coin to a jeweler and learned that it was an English guinea, equivalent to five dollars in the United States money.

 When it was learned that the coin had been found in the field, there was a rush of people, all eager to share in the supposed hidden treasure, however, none of them ever was known to have had any success in his quest.

 Another rumor says Rankin’s son returned after the war and supposedly “secured the treasure his father had hidden.”
-People at the time provide the evidence that the son spent money before his return to England in a lavish manner, not in proportion to his means upon his arrival.
+People at the time provide evidence that the son spent money before his return to England in a lavish manner, not in proportion to his means upon his arrival.

-However, according to Smith, coins still sporadically appear in these fields as demonstrated in early the 1900s.
+However, according to Smith, coins still sporadically appear in these fields as demonstrated in the early 1900s.
 Perhaps the son did not retrieve all of the Rankin Treasure.